-The purpose of the testing is to determine the uniaxial compressive strength and the elastic properties, represented by Young's modulus and the Poisson ratio, of cylindrical specimens of intact rock sampled from drill cores.
-Moreover, the specimens have a water content corresponding to the in-situ conditions.
-The loading is carried out into the post-failure regime in order to study the mechanical behaviour of the rock after cracking, thereby enabling determination of the brittleness and residual strength.
-The specimens originate from borehole KFM02A, which is a near-vertical telescopic borehole of SKB-chemistry type with a drilling length of c 1,000 m.
+The purpose of the testing is to determine the uniaxial compressive strength and the elastic properties, represented by Young's modulus and the Poisson ratio, of cylindrical specimens of intact rock taken from drill cores.
+Moreover, the specimens had a water content corresponding to the in-situ conditions.
+The loading was carried out into the post-failure regime in order to study the mechanical behaviour of the rock after cracking, thereby enabling determination of the brittleness and residual strength.
+The specimens were sampled from the drill core of borehole KFM05A, which is inclined c 60° from the horizontal plane and has a bore length of c 1,000 m.

-The results from the tests are to be used in the site descriptive rock mechanics model, which will be established for the candidate area selected for site investigations at Forsmark.
+The results from the tests are going to be used in the site descriptive rock mechanics model, which will be established for the candidate area selected for site investigations at Forsmark.